-To alleviate To elleviete imposts an empity including privacy color access, accustic central and natural To alleviate impacts on amenity including privacy, solar access, acoustic control and natural ventilation the visual bulk of buildings from the street n the rhythm and built form on the street , C5.6 - Front setback Control Minimum 4.5m front setback from the front property line or the existing average building line (whichever is less).
-The site has three fronteges, which are considered to farm the front acthoric The site has three frontages, which are considered to form the front setback areas of this site, given this is where the development presents to the street.
-The front setback for each frontage is as follows: The Mark Toll Such Tremage to de Tellewe.
-President Wilson Walk The proposed front setback is 3m which is consistent with the established average building line of 3m.
+To alleviate impacts on amenity including privacy, solar access, acoustic control and natural ventilation To reduce the visual bulk of buildings from the street To maintain the rhythm and built form on the street • TO Maintain in the mythin and built form on the sheet Control C5.6 - Front setback Minimum 4.5m front setback from the front property line or the existing average building line (whichever is less).
+The site has three frontages, which are considered to form the front setback areas of this site, given this is where the development presents to the street.
+The front setback for each frontage is as follows: President Wilson Walk The proposed front setback is 3m which is consistent with the established average building line of 3m.
 The proposed setback complies with this control.
-Lloyd George Grove The proposed front setback is 4.5m which is less than the established building Assessment line which is approximately 6m.
+Lloyd George Grove Assessment The proposed front setback is 4.5m which is less than the established building line which is approximately 6m.
 The proposed setback complies with this control.
 Beatty Boulevard The proposed front setback is 3.2m which is less than 4.5m and less than the established average building line of 10m for the block.
 Despite the variation, the proposed front setback is acceptable as a number of lots along this street are undeveloped and the existing front setbacks on this street range between 4 and 20 metres.
 The proposed 3.2m setback sets a desirable building line for future development, taking into account the E1 Local centre zoning and proximity to existing commercial development which typically have very narrow front setbacks.
 The development will not present as overly bulky from the Beatty Boulevard frontage and will be visually compatible with the streetscape.
-C5.7 - Front setback Control Podium structures and basement car parks are not to be within the front setback area.
-The proposal does not include any podium structures or basement car park Assessment areas.
-0 C5.8 - Front setback Control Setback areas not to be used for at grade parking.
-The front setback area is not proposed to be used for at grade parking.
-Assessment The field setsact area is not proposed to so assa for at grade parting.
-C5.9 - Front setback Control Minimum 5.5m front setback from the front property line for a garage to enable a parked car to be situated in front of the garage.
-There are no garages which front the street.
-Assessment Thore are no garages willor none the shoot.
+Control C5.7 - Front setback Podium structures and basement car parks are not to be within the front setback area.
+Assessment The proposal does not include any podium structures or basement car park areas.
+Control C5.8 - Front setback Setback areas not to be used for at grade parking.
+Assessment The front setback area is not proposed to be used for at grade parking.
+Control C5.9 - Front setback Minimum 5.5m front setback from the front property line for a garage to enable a parked car to be situated in front of the garage.
+Assessment There are no garages which front the street.